 The device comes with a 3 pin connector and can manage amazing speeds of up to 1650 RPM.
 Although its airflow is less impressive at 57.24 CFM, it is set in such a way that you’re guaranteed airflow delivery direct to the radiator core.
 This ensures the optimal performance of the hard drive.

 Corsair Air Series SP 140 comes with a two-year warranty – better than most of its rivals.
-This adds to making it the best choice if you don’t want to, or can’t, break the bank, yet want plenty of features, such as its amazing LED lights.
+This adds to making it a great choice if you don’t want to, or can’t, break the bank, yet want plenty of features, such as its amazing LED lights.

 - Max Airflow: 57.25CFM